-P&EAD is responsible for inspecting and cleaning the storm drains.
-Drop inlets, curb inlets, trench drains, catch basins, and slit drains are inspected quarterly and are cleaned on an as-needed basis.
-P&EAD contractors inspect the whole storm water conveyance system, and clean the OWSs, underground storm drain pipes, and catch basins on an annual basis, or as needed.
-Silt, trash, green waste, and heavy metals removed from the storm drain system are properly disposed of, and measures are implemented to prevent any waste discharges to receiving waters during these maintenance activities.
-The storm drain cleaning contractor is responsible for all waste disposal.
-Additionally, 12 tenants also perform some storm drain inspections, either sporadically or as part of their own routine facility inspections.
+The FMD has contracted for inspection and cleaning the storm drains.
+Drop inlet, curb inlet, trench drains, and slit drains are inspected quarterly and are cleaned on an as-needed basis.
+The contractor inspects the whole storm water conveyance system, and cleans the OWSs, underground storm drain pipes, and catch basins on an annual basis.
+Silts, trash, green waste, and heavy metals removed from the storm drain system are properly disposed and measures are implemented to prevent any waste discharges to receiving waters during these maintenance activities.
+The contractor is responsible for all waste disposal.
+The P&EAD has contracted for maintenance of the following drains on the tarmack: SW trash compactor on the south side of the fence (SUMP), Menzies facility OWS (storm drain goes into OWS), and the Least Tern area oval storm drains.
+All of these are inspected quarterly.
+During the rainy season they are cleaned on a quarterly basis and before the start of the rainy season.
+During the dry season they are cleaned on an as-needed basis.
+Additionally, seven tenants also perform some storm drain inspections, either sporadically or as part of their own routine facility inspections.
 All tenants monitor operations to prevent illicit discharges to the MS4.
-Some temporary trash BMPs and some permanent trash screens are installed in front of curb inlets in the southern portion of the Authority's jurisdiction to protect storm drains, and they are easily cleaned by street sweepers.
+Screens are installed in front of curb inlets in the southern portion of the Authority's jurisdiction to protect storm drains, and they are easily cleaned by street sweepers.